josdejong/jsonrepair/README.md

 ### API

 ```
-simpleJsonRepair(json: string) : string
+jsonrepair(json: string) : string
 ```

-The function `simpleJsonRepair` throws an exception when an issue is encountered which could not be solved.
+The function `jsonrepair` throws an exception when an issue is encountered which could not be solved.
 When no error is thrown, the output will be valid JSON.